edumserrano/vsts-npm-auth-improved/README.md

 `vsts-npm-auth-improved` wraps and invokes [`vsts-npm-auth`](https://www.npmjs.com/package/vsts-npm-auth) to authenticate npm with private Azure DevOps Artifacts registries on Windows.
 It adds:

+- ✅ Configures one or more npm projects for automatic npm authentication in a single interactive setup.
 - ✅ A friendlier guided authentication experience.
 - ✅ Clearer success and error messages.
 - ✅ A one-time automatic retry that can recover from stale or expired tokens.